bettersales710/PinTacToe/README.md

 # PinTacToe
-PinTacToe was created for programming experience.
+PinTacToe was created for :computer programming experience using Python.